 Once more, bear in mind that 41 other sports are included in the revenue in addition to soccer.
 Olympic gold medal winners often receive $37,500 in rewards.

-Again, the FIFA World Cup triumphs over the Olympics and Olympic soccer because it generates more money, cost less money upfront, and offers better rewards for the champions.
+Again, the FIFA World Cup triumphs over the Olympics and Olympic soccer because it generates more money, costs less money upfront, and offers better rewards for the champions.

 That comes to the end of our World Cup vs Olympics competition, you can see more in the same article “Europa League vs Champions League“.
 Don’t forget to follow us on Sporting difference to discuss more information on football topics and discover more typical comparisons!